sksmatt/WordPress-Widgets-Helper-Class/README.md

 Filter methods
 Before/After form output methods

-Check the inline comments and sample for more information.
+Check the inline comments and Widget sample for more information.

 by @sksmatt
 www.mattvarone.com